20squares/credible-commitments/credible-commitments/README.md

 strategyFee fee = pureAction fee
 ```

 The **Coordinator** strategy is more involved.
 We define two different kinds of strategies: In the first, **Coordinator** is greedy and just wants to maximize its own utility, given by the fees paid by the players.
-In the second one, **Coordinator** is altruistict, and chooses the ordering that maximizes the summ of both *player's payoffs.
+In the second one, **Coordinator** is altruistic, and chooses the ordering that maximizes the summ of both player's payoffs.

-Clearly, these two strategies will result in equilibria for different **Coordinator**'s payoffs.
+Clearly, these two strategies will result in equilibria for *different* **Coordinator**'s payoffs.

 ```haskell